rjmeats/DailyRainfall/Notes/Daily_Rainfall_Sheet_Evolution.md

 ### Totals section - Days of Rain

-Up to the K/5000/11/05 edition of the Daily Rainfall form, the Totals section had two rows:
+Up to the K/5000/11/05 version of the Daily Rainfall form, the Totals section had two rows:

 * a 'Totals' row to hold the individual monthly totals
 * a 'Total from Jan.
 1' row to hold cumulative amounts over the year, producing the full year total in the December column